Alexandre Kaleka

 Alexandre Kaleka (born 6 March 1987) is a French professional golfer.

+Career

 Kaleka turned professional in July 2009 and won his first tournament as a professional, the Allianz EurOpen de Lyon on the Challenge Tour.
 The win gave him a full exemption on the Challenge Tour in 2010, where a consistent season saw him finish in 20th place on the Order of Merit, giving him the final available European Tour card for 2011.
 He further improved his status at the end-of-year qualifying school.
 He struggled in his rookie year on the European Tour, making only 10 of 27 cuts while finishing 159th on the Order of Merit.
 His best result came at the Irish Open where he finished in fifth.
 Kaleka returned to the Challenge Tour in 2012.
 In September, he won the M2M Russian Challenge Cup.